santhoshjanan/100daysOfCode/README.md

 ## Day 11 - 9-Apr-2020
 Today I didnt work on the existing projects.
 Instead I took a bunch of challenges in HackerRank.
 Solved 14 challenges and earned 3 stars in an hour.
 Let me stop for the day :)

+## Day 12 - 10-Apr-2020
+Today, successfully made crude inserts from my client to mongodb via the service.
+Need to implement proper sanitation, validation and cleanup codes.
+Plan for tomorrow.
+Also, a listing page.
+A bigger punch coming is, I need to parse the correct question types into proper survey pages.